dlccyes/CollegeNotes/NTUNotes/Junior/polly/BlameIt - Zooming in on Wide-area Latencies to a Global Cloud Provider.md

 ### abstract
 - design BlameIt
 - deployed to Azure's production
-- localize the cause of instances with latency degration
+- localize the cause of instances with latency degradation
 - to localize
 	- use passive diagnosis
 		- existing connections between clients & cloud